safe-global/safe-docs/reference/safe-core-sdk/onramp-kit/StripePack.md

 ## Reference

-The `StripePack` allows to use the Stripe Crypto OnRamp services with Safe by creating an instance of the pack and passing it to the `SafeOnRampKit` `init` method.
+The `StripePack` allows users to use the Stripe Crypto OnRamp services with Safe.

-This pack provides a customizable widget for users to purchase cryptocurrencies using Stripe services and it can be rendered in any chosen CSS selector on a webpage.
+This pack provides a customizable widget for users to purchase cryptocurrencies using Stripe services and it can be rendered in a DOM node on a webpage.

 ```typescript
 const stripePack = new StripePack(stripeConfig)